itinero/streetscan-planner/docs/README.md

 **This can take up to 20mins** but needs to run only once.
 After the network has been downloaded and built you should see an `output.gpx` file.
 That's the result of processing the `test.csv` input file.

-#### Running
+#### Usage

 Running the tool is best done after running the test above to make sure the routing network is properly initialized and things are working as they should.

+The tool can take two types of input files:

+- CSV: A comma-separated file with all locations.
+The first one is taken as the starting point.
+- GeoJSON: A GeoJson file with all locations as Point geometries.
+The first is taken as the starting point.

+##### CSV

 You can start to create your own input files based on the `test.csv` file.
 Make sure your CSV is also **comma-seperated and use `.` as a decimal seperator.**